manderson394/carbConscious/designDocuments/userStories.md

 ### Search for Menus

-Any user should be able to search for restaurant menus.
+Any user should be able to search for restaurant menus from the API.

 ### View Menu Items

-Any user should be able to view menu items for a particular restaurant.
+Any user should be able to view menu items for a particular restaurant from data from the API.

 ### About